Introduction: Stop Asking “Which Is Better?” and Start Asking “Which Fits?”

 That same line would feel vague or clickbait-y on LinkedIn, but on Meta it can stop the scroll and invite curiosity.

-Why Reusing the Same Creative Can Impact Performance
+Why Reusing the Same Creative Can Hurt Performance

-- LinkedIn-style ads on Meta get ignored because they feel too transactional too fast
+• LinkedIn-style ads on Meta can feel too transactional too fast.

-- Meta-style ads on LinkedIn underperform because they lack clarity or professional relevance
+• Meta-style ads on LinkedIn often lack clarity or professional relevance.

 Practical Takeaway for B2B Teams